wezlemin/delta-docs/external-sideloading/altstore-tutorial.md

 3. Go to the Settings section and click Login.
 Enter your Apple ID (Email) and Password, the same one you used before to get AltStore on your iDevice.
 4. Go to the My Apps section.
 Click the "7 DAYS" counter next to SideStore.
 > 7 represents the number of days until an app's expiry.
 It will update dynamically to show the number of days left.
 Tapping it refreshes the app.
-5. Click on the + icon, then import the Delta IPA.
-You can download it from https://deltaexploits.gg.
-Keep App Extensions.
-Then wait... it may take a while to finish importing.
+5. Download the Delta IPA from https://deltaexploits.gg.
 > Due to a Delta update, you will need to sign the IPA with a certificate before continuing.
 You can use IPASignX to do this. <br>
 > Instead of clicking "Install Now", click "Download IPA".
+6. Go back to AltStore.
+Click on the + icon, then import the Delta IPA.
+Keep App Extensions.
+Then wait... it may take a while to finish importing.
-5. Check your Home Screen; you now have Delta!
+7. Check your Home Screen; you now have Delta!

 ## NOTES:
 > You must make sure AltStore is connected to AltServer in order to sideload, refresh, activate, and deactivate apps.
 This is why SideStore is recommended as you only need to use a computer once (except in certain situations).